Trail-Blaze/Neonite-Dynamic-Background/README.md

 # Neonite-Dynamic-Background
-Neonite Dynamic Backgrounds for Fortnite
+Neonite Dynamic Backgrounds for Fortnite which is also used by Dynamite.